 751.7%

-Zero sites scored 0 (because every site has HTTPS).
-But 133 sites -- 43.9% of the sample -- scored exactly 1.
+Zero sites scored 0, because every site has HTTPS.
+But 133 sites, 43.9 percent of the sample, scored exactly 1.
 These are sites where HTTPS is the only security measure in place.
 No HSTS, no CSP, no frame protection, no content-type enforcement.
 The browser gets a secure connection and then zero guidance on how to handle the content.

 The most striking finding in this data is not the average score.
 It is the shape of the distribution.
 Law firm websites do not gradually improve from 1 to 7.
 They split into two distinct groups.

-Group 1: The HTTPS-only majority (43.9% at score 1).
+Group 1: the HTTPS-only majority (43.9 percent at score 1).
 These sites have HTTPS because their hosting provider or CMS configured it automatically.
 No one has touched the server configuration beyond that.
 The firm likely does not know security headers exist.

-Group 2: The security-conscious minority (20.5% at score 6).
+Group 2: the security-conscious minority (20.5 percent at score 6).
 These sites have nearly every header in place.
-The jump from the 3.6% at score 4 to the 20.5% at score 6 is remarkable.
-It suggests that once a firm (or its developer) decides to implement security headers, they tend to implement most of them at once rather than adding them one at a time.
+The jump from the 3.6 percent at score 4 to the 20.5 percent at score 6 is remarkable.
+It suggests that once a firm or its developer decides to implement security headers, they tend to implement most of them at once rather than adding them one at a time.

 The middle of the distribution is thin.
-Only 3.6% of sites score exactly 4.
+Only 3.6 percent of sites score exactly 4.
 This is not a gradual improvement curve.
 It is a binary: either security headers are part of the site's configuration or they are not.

 This bimodal pattern has practical implications.
 If your firm scores 1, the path forward is not to add one header at a time.
 The right approach is to configure all six missing headers in a single deployment.
 Our data shows that the firms who invest in security headers tend to implement them comprehensively.